-The information provided in Table 3 provides a quick and general assessment of how GMUs compare with regard to harvest, hunter numbers, and hunter success during general modern firearm, archery, and muzzleloader deer seasons.
+The information provided in Table 3 provides a quick and general assessment of how GMUs compare regarding harvest, hunter numbers, and hunter success during general modern firearm, archery, and muzzleloader deer seasons.
 The values presented are the five-year averages for each statistic.
 Total harvest and hunter numbers were further summarized by the number of deer harvested per hunter and the number of hunters per square mile.
 This approach was taken because comparing total harvest or hunter numbers is not always a fair comparison since GMUs vary in size.
-For example, the average number of deer harvested over the past five years during the modern firearm general season in GMUs 149 (Prescott) and 154 (Blue Creek) has been 469 and 256 deer, respectively.
+For example, the average number of deer harvested over the past five years during the modern firearm general season in GMUs 149 (Prescott) and 154 (Blue Creek) has been 461 and 226 deer, respectively.
 Just looking at total harvest suggests deer densities are much higher in GMU 149 than 154.
-However, when harvest is expressed as deer harvested/mi2, the result is an estimate of 0.33 in GMU 149 and 1.19 in GMU 154, which suggests deer densities are probably much higher in GMU 154 than they are in GMU 149.
+However, when harvest is expressed as deer harvested/mi2, the result is an estimate of 0.33 in GMU 149 and 1.05 in GMU 154, which suggests deer densities are probably much higher in GMU 154 than they are in GMU 149.
 This is further complicated by the amount of actual deer habitat in each GMU.
-For example, GMU 149 is the largest but is comprised primarily of tilled croplands, and deer are concentrated in CRP fields, rangelands, and along the breaks of the Snake River, so densities in a portion of the GMU are probably higher than the harvest/mi2 indicates.
+For example, GMU 149 is the largest in total acreage but is comprised primarily of tilled croplands, and deer are concentrated in fields, rangelands, and along the breaks of the Snake River, so densities in a portion of the GMU are probably higher than the harvest/mi2 indicates.

-Each GMU was ranked from one to 12 (except for ties) for deer harvested/mi2, hunters/mi2, hunter success rates, and public land access.
-The ranking values were then summed (public land access excluded) to produce a final rank sum.
+Each GMU was ranked from one to 12 (except for ties) for deer harvested/mi2 (deer harvest density), hunters/mi2 (hunter density), hunter success rates, and public land access.
+The ranking values were then summed (public land access excluded) to produce a final rank sum, lower totals being more desirable.
 GMUs are listed by GMU number, not by rank.
 Comparisons are straightforward because bag limits and seasons are the same for most GMUs.

 Differences that should be considered include:

-1 Some private land GMUs have extensive acreage in WDFW Access programs, such as Feel Free to Hunt, Hunt by Written Permission, Hunt by Registration, or Hunt by Reservation, and may offer similar access to some GMUs with public land.
-See the Access section of this document for private land acreage available for public hunting in each GMU.
-2 Some private land GMUs have extensive acreage in tilled croplands, and actual suitable hunting area may be much smaller, leading to higher-than-expected hunter densities.
+- Some private land GMUs have extensive acreage in WDFW Access programs, such as Feel Free to Hunt, Hunt by Written Permission, Hunt by Registration, or Hunt by Reservation, and may offer similar access to some GMUs with public land.
+See the Access section of this document for private land acreage available for public hunting in each GMU. - 2 Some private land GMUs have extensive acreage in tilled croplands, and actual suitable hunting area may be much smaller, leading to higher-than-expected hunter densities (you will definitely see more hunters in GMU 149 than GMU 169 although those GMUs have similar hunter densities).